 The community-based organizations (CBOs) run by Palestine refugees in Syria have played an important role in the Agency’s emergency response.
 They are strategically located within the Palestine refugee camps, some of which UNRWA is now unable to access, and provide an important connection for UNRWA to the community.
 CBOs shelter displaced persons or identify suitable accommodation, and assist in the provision of humanitarian support, for example by informing refugees as to when food and cash distributions are to take place.
 In some cases, CBOs forced to close their own installations have re-established themselves within collective shelters for displaced persons, and help provide shelter and essential humanitarian and social services to displaced Palestine refugees and other vulnerable persons.

 The protracted conflict has devastated human security and left 91 per cent of the 438,000 Palestine refugees estimated to remain in the country in absolute poverty.
-As of December 2020, some 40 per cent of the Palestine refugee community in Syria is displaced – 235,000 within the country itself, and over 60,000 outside its borders.
+As of December 2020, some 40 per cent of the Palestine refugee community in Syria is displaced – 270,000 within the country itself, and some 80,000 outside its borders.
 In such challenging and volatile circumstances, we seek to ensure that Palestine refugee records are updated with current address information and family composition.
 Recently, we developed an emergency module within the Refugee Registration Information System to record the details of those requesting emergency assistance, either in Syria or in the other UNRWA fields were they have sought refuge from the conflict.